Laura Osnes: Television and film

-In 2011 Osnes was cast in the pilot for HBO's The Miraculous Year, starring Lee Pace, Susan Sarandon, Patti LuPone, Eddie Redmayne and Norbert Leo Butz; the show was not picked up by the network.
+In 2011, Osnes was cast in the pilot for HBO's The Miraculous Year, starring Lee Pace, Susan Sarandon, Patti LuPone, Eddie Redmayne and Norbert Leo Butz; the show was not picked up by the network.
 In 2013, she voiced a guest spot for the Nickelodeon children's show Team Umizoomi as "Sunny the Sunshine Fairy."
 In 2013 she appeared in an episode of the CBS television series Elementary.

 In 2015, she was the guest artist for the annual Pioneer Day Concert of the Tabernacle Choir at Temple Square, Music for a Summer Evening, broadcast on BYUtv.
 She also performed with the Tabernacle Choir, the Orchestra at Temple Square, and the Bells on Temple Square for the annual Christmas Concerts of the Tabernacle Choir in December (2015), broadcast on PBS.
-On July 4, 2017, she performed in PBS’ A Capitol Fourth, which was broadcast live from the West Lawn of the U.S. Capitol.
+On July 4, 2017, she performed in PBS's A Capitol Fourth, which was broadcast live from the west lawn of the U.S. Capitol.

 Osnes starred in the Hallmark Channel film In the Key of Love, starring alongside Scott Michael Foster, as Maggie Case.
 The movie was released on the network on August 11, 2019.
 She also starred as Charlotte in Hallmark Movies & Mysteries' A Homecoming for the Holidays and as Anna in Hallmark Channel's One Royal Holiday alongside Aaron Tveit and Victoria Clark.
+Osnes has gone on to star in several more Hallmark Channel and Great American Family made-for-television films.

+Songwriting

+In October 2022, Osnes released original music for the first time on an extended play (EP) titled On the Other Side, Part 1.
+The EP includes five songs that Osnes co-wrote.
+She has since released several more songs individually and a music video for the song "Getaway".